Last fact-checked: 5 May 2022

-If you are looking for a permanent, natural-looking way of replacing missing teeth then dental implants may be right for you.
+If you are looking for a permanent, natural-looking way of replacing missing teeth, dental implants may be right for you.

 Simply having missing teeth is not necessarily reason enough to have dental implants.
 Alternatives, such as dentures, might be more appropriate.
 During your initial examination, your dentist will consider:

 • The quality and quantity of bone remaining in your jaw